PDLT-University-of-York/test-split-site/docs/ultra/test.md

     For more details and examples of the required file format, see [Blackboard's guide to uploading questions](https://help.blackboard.com/Learn/Instructor/Ultra/Tests_Pools_Surveys/Reuse_Questions/Upload_Questions).

-### Reuse questions
+???
+Abstract "Reuse questions"

     Copy questions that already appear in another Test or Question Bank in the site.
 This creates copies of questions, so any edits made to re-used questions are not updated in the original question.

     !!!
 Tip

         Reusing questions will display all of the selected questions in the Test.
 If you want to display only a subset (eg. 2 of 10 possible questions), use a Question Pool instead.

-??? question "How to reuse questions"

     1. Click the **plus + icon**.
     2. Select **Reuse questions**.